drets/drets.github.io/src/posts/haskell-exchange-2016.md

 If you see `IO` (it's a Monad) somewhere in type signature, it means the function is impure.
 As well, Haskell has strong static typing.
 Before running a program, compiler should correctly type check a program (and compiler can catch a dozens of errors!).
-It seems we are set to start highlighting some parts from the Don Stewart's talk.
-Don Stewart leads the Haskell teams in the financial sector and he shared how to control complexity of applications with more than **3** million lines of code.
+Now, let me highlight some parts from Don Stewart's talk.
+Don Stewart leads the Haskell teams in  the financial sector.
+In his talk, he shared how to control complexity of applications with more than **3** million lines of code.